-- Printing 7.5 million hard copies of the guides for partners to distribute, plus 1,000 guides as largeformat banners.
-A bequest of \$400,000 in business-to-business barter credits saves us 30% on printing by letting our printer run them at cost of roughly .08 apiece. - Additional editorial, research and writing staff to produce roughly 65 guides. - Additional outreach staff, letting us engage more distribution partners: campuses, national and local nonprofits, corporations, online influencers and media outlets. - Complementary approaches to our partner distribution, like expanding our TikTok campaign (where we're integrating answers from our Presidential guide),, doing major emailings to faculty and placing guides as paid inserts or digital ads in campus newspapers, and posters on campus kiosks.
+- Printing 5 million hard copies of the guides for partners to distribute, plus 500 guides as largeformat banners.
+A bequest of \$400,000 in business-to-business barter credits saves us 30% on printing by letting our printer run them at cost. - Additional editorial, research and writing staff to produce up to 72 guides. - Additional outreach staff, letting us engage more distribution partners: campuses, national and local nonprofits, corporations, online influencers and media outlets. - Complementary approaches to our partner distribution, like expanding our TikTok campaign, doing major emailings to faculty and placing guides as paid inserts or digital ads in campus newspapers, and posters on campus kiosks.

-As you can see from our wonderful testimonials, our guides have already made a major impact.
-With enough resources, we hope to reach roughly 8 million voters, and quite likely more.
+As you can see from our wonderful testimonials, our guides have already made a major impact on voters.
+With enough resources, we hope to reach 5-6 million voters, and quite likely more.